Australia - Oceania

 The practical budget pressure usually comes from three places: lodging around AUD 220-330 mid-range around Civic, NewActon, or Lake Burley Griffin reach, meals around AUD 12-24 for simple lunch, AUD 28-55 for a stronger dinner, and AUD 85+ once drinks and destination dining shape the night, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Movement can cost more than in compact rail cities because district spacing matters.
+Transport is rarely the biggest problem once you know the rough picture: Movement can cost more than in compact rail cities because district spacing matters.

 Evenings in Canberra are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.